trieutrue/tricks.css/README.md

 ### Functionality & MVPs

 In ${App Name}, users will be able to:
-- [ ] Interact with data on a visual graph
+- [ ] Interact with different css animations
-- [ ] Select different data to be presented
+- [ ] Interact with different css transitions
-- [ ] Select how the data is represented
-- [ ] d

 Additionally, this project will include:
-- [ ] A modal for information about the site's tools and purpose.
+- [ ] A modal for information about the site's purpose and technologies.
 - [ ] Technical skills with frontend transitions, transformations and animations.

 ### Wireframes